 For a moment the nuns of the institution were allowed to contemplate the wonders nature had wrought with the bodies of their predecessors.
 They saw the familiar white cap had crumbled away, as had he texture of the habits, leaving only a solid figure as if hewn out of ivory.
 Then the bodies of these dead nuns were incased in new caskets, and they were born to Calvary (Cemetery) to the little plot where the sisters of the institution now bury their dead.

 For all the details, this isn’t a particularly good source.
-The Tribune article doesn’t really specify when it happened (it merely says “recently”); other local papers from the same date don’t mention anything about the story.
+The Tribune article doesn’t really specify when it happened (it merely says “recently”); most other local papers from the same date don’t mention anything about the story (at least not right away).
 It’s also notably lacking in first-hand quotes, and sounds like it may be a second-hand story.

 There are, of course, many explanations for why this sort of thing might happen to a body, the most common being adipocere, which is also known as “grave wax” (see Bess Lovejoy’s essay “The Madame Who Turned to Stone”), but at a thousand pounds each, that’s a lot of grave wax.
 And I’m a bit surprised that this story isn’t better known, given the Catholic fascination with “incorruptibles” (a colleague of mine just did a photo essay on these for Atlas Obscura, and then there’s the Chicago story of Julia Buccola-Petta, the Italian Bride).
 The Tribune‘s story was in several papers around the country in late 1907, but it’s hardly been spoken of at all since.